mani-mc/component-based-styling-task-7/README.md

 💐 Perfumy — React Landing Page
-📌 Description

 Perfumy is a stylish and minimal React landing page created using pure React and Tailwind CSS.
-It showcases a perfume brand through a modern and responsive layout, demonstrating the use of React components, Tailwind utilities, and modular design — all without JSX syntax.
+It showcases a perfume brand through a modern and responsive layout, demonstrating the use of React components, Tailwind utilities, and modular design

 This project includes: